 During previous communications with the USACE, opposition to Lavon Lake property encroachment was expressed during the feasibility study and Steps 1 and 2.
 TxDOT addressed these concerns in a September 13, 2021, letter to Collin County, leading to ongoing coordination.
 Subsequent discussions, including a July 13, 2022, letter, outlined considerations and led to the development of a MOA executed on May 15, 2023.
 Following the August 2, 2022, public meeting, TxDOT continued coordination with the USACE and held a meeting on September 22, 2022, to present the alignments illustrated in Appendix A. Exhibit 3.
 Discussions in a September 22, 2022, meeting focused on aligning with existing transportation and utility corridors identified in the 2016 Lavon Lake Master Plan.
 The project kick-off meeting on July 20, 2023, reiterated the USACE's request for further alignment studies, including those avoiding impacts to wildlife management areas and the Princeton Crossroad subdivision.
 These discussions and evaluations constitute Step 3 of the project, with Alternatives 1 and 2 representing Refined Alignments Option A and Option B, and Alternatives 3 through 8 resulting from discussions with USACE, exploring various alignments to address environmental and community concerns (refer to the Alignment Alternatives Map in Appendix A, Exhibit 4).
 A detailed evaluation matrix (Evaluation of Alignment Alternatives Matrix in Appendix A, Exhibit 5) was utilized for the evaluation process.
+A detailed analysis on USACE property can be referred to in both Appendix G. Section 4(f) Documentation and Appendix J, Study On Properties Managed by the USACE.

-The eight preliminary build alternatives considered, and the reasons for their elimination from further consideration, are detailed below:
+The eight preliminary build alternatives considered (Appendix G, included as part of the Section 4(f) evaluation), and the reasons for their elimination from further consideration, are detailed below:

-From a transportation demand and mobility perspective, Alternative 1 and Alternative 2, most thoroughly meets the purpose and need of the proposed project because it is projected to carry the highest volume of traffic (82,542 vpd), and best accommodates future traffic demand and improves mobility better than Alternatives 3 through 8.
+From a transportation demand and mobility perspective, Alternative 1 and Alternative 2, most thoroughly meets the purpose and need of the proposed project because it is projected to carry the highest volume of traffic (82,542 vehicles per day (VPD)) and best accommodates future traffic demand and improves mobility better than Alternatives 3 through 8.
 It largely follows the alignment recommended from the 2020 Feasibility Study which received consensus from various local and county municipality.
 This alternative has the third lowest construction cost (\$1.56 billion) among the eight alternatives and is the second shortest in length at 11.9 miles.
 Alternative 1 involves the use of multiple section 4(f) properties, and although it minimizes impacts to the USACE WMA relative to Alternative 2, it would displace a total of 62 residences, including 45 homes in the Princeton Crossroads subdivision.
 This alternative has the second most impacts to various established communities, Alternative 1 is not seen as a prudent alternative under Section 4(f) regulations and is therefore eliminated from further study.